 The primary purpose of this study was to determine the effectiveness of the standing long jump (SLJ) and the single-leg hop (SLH) tests to discriminate lower quadrant (low back and lower extremities) injury occurrence in female collegiate soccer players.
 The secondary purpose of this study was to determine associations between injury and o-season training habits or anthropometric measures.
 SLJ, SLH, and anthropometric measures were collected during a preseason screening clinic.
 Each subject completed a questionnaire providing demographic information and o-season training habits.
 Each athlete performed three SLJ and three SLH per leg.
 SLJ and SLH scores were not associated with an increased risk of a noncontact time-loss lower quadrant (LQ) injury.
 Athletes with a higher BMI or who reported less time training during the o-season were two times more likely to sustain an injury.
 Athletes who had both a higher body mass index (BMI) and lower o-season training habits were three times (relative risk = 3.1 (95% CI: 1.7, 5.5) p-value = 0.0001) more likely to sustain a noncontact time-loss lower quadrant injury.
 Preseason SLJ and SLH scores do not discriminate injury risk in female collegiate soccer players.
 Higher BMI and lower o-season training habits are associated with an increased risk of LQ injury.

 Brumitt, Jason; Mattocks, Alma; Engilis, Amy; Sikkema, Jill A.; and Loew, Jeremy, "O-Season Training Habits and BMI, Not Preseason Jump Measures, Are Associated with Time-Loss Injury in Female Collegiate Soccer Players" (2020).
-Faculty Publications - School of Physical Therapy.
+Faculty Publications - College of Physical Therapy.
 82.